Pinita001/Pinita001/README.md

 * Building a **cloud analytics pipeline** with Azure + FastAPI
 * Developing a **Flutter calculator app** with AI-powered reasoning
-* Expanding my GitHub with more structured, production-ready projects

 ---